peaceful03/spotipy-stream-overlay/README.md

                                                redirect_uri="http://localhost:8888/callback",
                                                scope="user-read-currently-playing"))
 ```
 To find your client_id and client_secret you need to login at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create a new app.
-When the app has been created change the Redirect URls to `http://localhost:8888/callback`
+When the app has been created edit the settings and set the Redirect URls to `http://localhost:8888/callback`

 ![alt text](https://cdn.discordapp.com/attachments/807327456494354514/810295728596713552/unknown.png)